AshParker19/42_minishell/docs/documentation.md

 - **Single Quotes**:\
 Enclosing text in single quotes `'` prevents the shell from interpreting any metacharacters within the quoted sequence.
 - **Double Quotes**:\
-Using double quotes `"` also prevents interpretation of metacharacters, except for the dollar sign `$`, which is used for [:book: Variable Expansion](#variable-expansion).
+Using double quotes `"` also prevents interpretation of metacharacters, except for the dollar sign `$`, which is used for [:book: variable expansion](#variable-expansion).

 If you use single quotes inside double quotes, the single quotes will be interpreted as a normal character and vice versa.\
 :bulb: The outer quotes are always the contextual quotes.\